- Huang Qin

-Extracts from this herb cause cell death in isolated liver cancer and leukemia cell lines in the laboratory setting, but human data are lacking.
+Extracts from this herb cause cell death in isolated liver cancer and leukemia cell lines, but human data are lacking.
 S. baicalensis has not been studied in clinical trials as a single agent, but has been studied in combination with other herbs in formulations such as PC-SPES and sho-saiko-to.

 The herbal formulation sho-saiko-to, which contains Huang Qin, has been studied for its possible liver-protectant effects.